TGAU / GCSE

 In 2021, we consulted on the range of GCSE subjects that will be available for learners in Wales to choose from.
 It was following this consultation that we made the decision to discontinue GCSEs in the separate sciences.
 The driver for this decision was to ensure that qualifications are in line with the ambitions of the Curriculum for Wales.
 It will also mean that there will be a common approach to science for the majority of learners, which will ensure equality of opportunity and greater consistency in teaching and learning experiences across Wales.
 You can read more information about this decision here.

-As you have noted, the new GCSE The Sciences (Double Award) will be taught from September 2026.
+The new GCSE The Sciences (Double Award) will be taught from September 2026.
 Therefore, learners who will be starting their GCSE courses in Year 10 in September 2025 will be able to study the current separate science GCSEs, should their school offer these qualifications.

 In June 2023, we confirmed that the new GCSE The Sciences (Double Award) will be the main science qualification taken by the majority of learners in Wales from September 2025 (Made-for-Wales GCSEs: Summary of Consultation Report).
 We are confident that this will be the right pathway for most learners because it:

-1. supports the Curriculum’s aim of integrating the study of science and developing learners’ scientific enquiry skills, whilst also giving them a strong foundation in each of the disciplines
+- supports the Curriculum’s aim of integrating the study of science and developing learners’ scientific enquiry skills, whilst also giving them a strong foundation in each of the disciplines readily supports progression on to post-16 and higher education, and employment

-5. removes the perception that separate science GCSEs are either required, or preferred, for progression onto STEM courses in further or higher education
+- frees up space for learners and schools to study a broader more balanced range of subjects will ensure equity in the science curriculum across Walesremoves the perception that separate science GCSEs are either required, or preferred, for progression onto STEM courses in further or higher education

-6. simplifies the choices for learners at 14 which could increase the number of learners studying STEM at post-16
+- simplifies the choices for learners at 14 which could increase the number of learners studying STEM at post-16

 Learners taking the new double award GCSE will have their performance in each science discipline separately reported alongside their overall grade for completing the qualification.
 This will be done on a learner’s transcript and based on their exam performance in each of the discrete units for Biology, Chemistry, and Physics.
 Therefore, learners will receive a unit-level grade (A* – G) for each discipline on their transcript.
 This will enable them to identify where their strengths lie and will also provide additional information for colleges and universities, when making admission decisions.